Pelew flying fox

-The Pelew flying fox (Pteropus pelewensis) is a species of megabat in the genus Pteropus found in the Palau Islands.
+The Pelew flying fox (Pteropus pelewensis) is a species of megabat from the genus Pteropus found in the Palau Islands.
 A subspecies found on Yap, the Yap flying fox, is considered as a separate species by some authorities.
-The species is listed as vulnerable by the IUCN due to commercial and small-scale hunting; commercial hunting for the species was banned in 1994, but local exploitation is commonplace.
+The species is listed as vulnerable by the IUCN due to commercial and small-scale hunting.
+Commercial hunting for the species was banned in 1994, but local exploitation is common.
 The species is listed on CITES appendix I.